1 minute read.

 - Repairs Have Been Completed

 When you completed your home inspection in the early days of purchasing, there may have been problems with the home which you negotiated to have repaired, or stipulations that were agreed upon between you and the seller.
-The final walkthrough is the time to make sure those requirements were met and that all the necessary work and repairs has been completed to your satisfaction and as per the specifications in the contract.
+The final walkthrough is the time to make sure those requirements were met and that all the necessary work and repairs have been completed to your satisfaction and as per the specifications in the contract.

 - Everything is Functioning